Back to blog

 • Adopting a comprehensive monitoring and evaluation process, focusing on outcomes in line with plans.

-When executing project follow-up, effective project management will entail consistent status updates to keep all stakeholders informed.
-This could be done weekly or bi-weekly, based on the nature of your project tasks and milestones.
-It is also important to clearly communicate project objectives and expected outcomes to every team member involved.
+When executing project follow-up, effective project management entails consistent status updates to keep all stakeholders informed.
+This can be done weekly or bi-weekly, depending on the nature of your project tasks and milestones.
+Clearly communicate project objectives and expected outcomes to every team member involved.

 Another good practice is maintaining detailed documentation, allowing any changes or modifications made during project progress to be noted.
 This documentation aids in assessment, helping to identify areas of improvement.
 Through rigorous monitoring and evaluation of project activities, you can ensure successful project completion.